 Thanks to social media, great things don’t stay secret for too long in this day and age.

-Over the past couple of years, Santiago Rivera has been surprised quite a few times with news of restaurants and bakeries all over the world that have started serving Basque-style cheesecake, inspired by the recipe he created!
+Over the past couple of years, Santiago has been surprised multiple times with news of restaurants and bakeries all over the world that have started serving Basque-style cheesecake—inspired by the recipe he created!

 According to our research, you can find La Viña-inspired cheesecake in New York, Istanbul, London, Melbourne, Copenhagen, Tokyo, Kuala Lumpur and Chicago, just to name a few.
 And that list is growing all the time.